Get comparisons, analyses and forecasts for stocks, ETFs & funds

 The following are ASHAX strengths from our perspective:

-- ASHAX 5-year return is 5.55%, which is higher than the 5-year return of the benchmark index (ICE BofA 1-3 Year BB US Cash Pay High Yield TR USD), 5.44%.
+- ASHAX 5-year return is 4.74%, which is in line with the 5-year return of the benchmark index (ICE BofA 1-3 Year BB US Cash Pay High Yield TR USD), 4.93%.

 14. What are the cons of investing in ASHAX?
 What are ASHAX negatives?